azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ![Azure Portal](./images/CreateLanguageService3.png)

-Get the Key and the URL (endpoint) under the section *keys* from the Azure portal:
+Get the key and the endpoint under the section *keys* from the Azure portal:

 ![Azure Portal: Key and URL](./images/keyendpoint.png)

-Let's start with connecting to your Language Service by copying the Code with the **filled in key and endpoint** as shown above into a new Cell in your `CognitiveServices.ipynb` notebook:
+Let's start with connecting to your Language service by copying the code with the **filled in key and endpoint** as shown above into a new cell in your `CognitiveServices.ipynb` notebook:

 ```python
 import requests